dapphub/ds-pause/readme.md

 **`execute(bytes32 id) returns (bytes memory response)`**

-- Executes the given function call as long as the delay period has passed.
+- Executes the given function call (using `delegatecall`) as long as the delay period has passed.
+- Returns the `delegatecall` output

 **`freeze(uint256 timestamp) auth`**